The Alt-Indie Media and the Cognitive Dissidents of Covid

 Like few other pressing matters I can think of with which we’re confronted, Covid has muddied big-time the waters flowing under this fraudulent construct.
 Perhaps we should again be grateful to the Resetters for this.
 But by continuing to frame our analysis and our discourse in sync with the left-right binary, we’re playing into the hands of the over-privileged, megalomaniacal power castes that are running the shit-show.
 Illustrating that that hoary old analogue about rearranging the deck-chairs on the Titanic still has considerable puff left in it.
 Only this time, were arguing the toss over why there weren’t more lifeboats or which of our fave tunes we’d like the ship’s orchestra to play next when we’ve only got time for one more!…precisely the game they want us playing.

-Perhaps therein lies part of the problem though, yet again not one where CJ has cornered the market.
+Perhaps therein lies part of the problem though, yet again not one where CJ might have cornered the market.
 To be sure some folks have carved out for themselves a ‘nice little earner’ by standing tall in the “bully pulpit” fighting on the side of ‘truth, justice, and the American way’.
 From this we might surmise more than a few are unwilling to risk sullying their brand image and rep—and theretofore risking their revenue streams and livelihoods—by straying too far from said pulpit.
 After all, one can get carried away with this ‘speaking truth to power’ thing!
 No one wants the collection plate coming back to the rectory with bupkis!
 Even high priests, soap-boxers, proselytes and card carrying crypto-Stalinists have to chow down once in a while.

 — All Conspiracy, No Theory (Apostles and Apostates)